 - Once the target distance/time is reached, the probe ascends away from the sample at a typically faster speed for a set distance or a set time.

-- The sample can be allowed to recover before the process is repeated in the 2nd Compression and 2nd Withdrawal.
+- The sample is allowed to recover before the process is repeated.

 Fracturability (N) = F0

 - The first significant peak in first compression.

 Hardness (N) = F1